Junbol-Frontend-Mentor/time-tracking-dashboard/README.md

-# Frontend Mentor - Newsletter sign-up form with success message solution
+# Frontend Mentor - Time tracking dashboard solution

-This is a solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
+This is a solution to the [Time tracking dashboard challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/time-tracking-dashboard-UIQ7167Jw).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents